- Senior Sustainability Scholar, Global Institute of Sustainability and Innovation

-- Executive Director, Professional Training and Custom Sustainability Education, School of Sustainability
+- Executive Director, Executive and Professional Education, School of Sustainability, College of Global Futures

 Ryan Johnson is the executive director of professional sustainability education and training in the School of Sustainability at Arizona State University – the first degree-granting school of sustainability in the U.S. In this role, Ryan helps organizations and individuals meet their sustainability goals through custom training programs, open-enrollment (non-degree) programs and partnerships.